 Abstract

-Medical students are a population at increased risk for anxiety due to their demanding schedule and concerns about potential stigmatization, which often leads to discouragement when seeking help.
-COVID-19 pandemic has been reported to worsen this issue by restricting social interaction and mobility.
-To address this problem, an innovative method known as Asynchronous Digital Cognitive Education GAMA-AIMS (DCE GAMA-AIMS) has been introduced.
+Medical students are a population at increased risk for anxiety due to their demanding schedule and concerns about potential stigmatization, which often discourage them from seeking help.
+It has been reported that the coronavirus disease (COVID-19) pandemic worsened this issue by restricting social interaction and mobility.
+An innovative method has been developed to address this problem, known as the asynchronous Digital Cognitive Education Gadjah Mada Anxiety Intervention for Medical Students (DCE GAMA-AIMS).
 Compared to traditional therapy, this modality can be accessed independently without the guidance of a therapist.
+The objective of this study was to compare the effectiveness of DCE GAMA-AIMS compared to therapist-guided brief cognitive behavioral therapy (bCBT) for reducing anxiety scores.

 Methods

-A non-blinding RCT was conducted on 66 medical students.
-The participants were equally divided into two groups, namely intervention and control.
-The intervention group was given DCE GAMA-AIMS, while the control was administered with guided bCBT.
-The data obtained were analyzed using independent t-test and ANOVAs.
+A non-blinded randomized clinical trial (RCT) was conducted with 66 medical students.
+The participants were equally divided into two groups, an intervention and a control group.
+The intervention group was given DCE GAMA-AIMS, while guided bCBT was administered to the controls.
+The data obtained were analyzed using independent t tests and analysis of variance (ANOVA).

 Results

-The application had a significant effect on reducing anxiety scores from the 2nd week (M TMAS = 18) to the 8th week (M TMAS = 13).
-A faster and more significant improvement was observed in the intervention group from the 1st to the 2nd week compared to the control, which began to improve in the 4th week.
-Furthermore, the intervention group had larger effect sizes (1.32) compared to the control (0.79) from the 1st to 8th week.
+The application had a significant effect, reducing anxiety scores from the 2nd week (M Taylor Manifest Anxiety Scale [TMAS] = 18) to the 8th week (M TMAS = 13).
+A faster and more significant improvement was observed in the intervention group from the 1st to the 2nd week compared to the controls, who began to improve in the 4th week.
+Furthermore, the intervention group had larger effect size (1.32) compared to the control (0.79) from the 1st to 8th weeks.

 Conclusion

-Asynchronous DCE GAMA-AIMS and guided bCBT could reduce TMAS scores in medical students with anxiety, but DCE GAMA-AIMS yielded a greater effect size.
+Asynchronous DCE GAMA-AIMS and guided bCBT both reduced TMAS scores in medical students with anxiety, but DCE GAMA-AIMS yielded a larger effect size.

 Keywords